aldas/go-modbus-client/README.md

 * Client (TCP/UDP +RTU) separated from Modbus packets
 * Convenience methods to convert register data to/from different data types (with endianess/word order)
 * Builders to group multiple fields into request batches
+* Poller to request batches request and parse response to field values with long-running process.

 ## Examples